 This can help you identify how certain actions lead to successful outcomes or where a seller may need coaching.
-For example, analytics can show if an individual seller’s opportunities mostly include contacts in technical roles, revealing that the salesperson needs to work on identifying other buying influences to engage them earlier in the sales process.
-There is nothing magical about sales analytics.
+For example, sales analytics can show if an individual seller’s opportunities mostly include contacts in technical roles, revealing that the salesperson needs to work on identifying other buying influences to engage them earlier in the sales process.
+There is nothing magical about sales analytics metrics.
 Simply put, it boils down to trusting that your data is accurate and recognizing which patterns lead to more desired outcomes.

 - Replicate Your Sales Approach